Revision Responsibility: |

 Walters State employs eleven full time police officers.
 The number of temporary part-time police officers may vary throughout the year but is in the range of 10 to 20 officers.
 All Campus Police officers have completed an accredited law enforcement academy and are state certified by the Peace Officer Standards and Training Commission (POST) upon full time employment.
 Officers attend yearly-required in-service training and firearms qualification to maintain POST certification.
 Police officers also participate in additional training throughout the year to include emergency response, active threat, and critical incident management.

-Campus Police officers have all the police powers necessary to enforce all state laws as well as rules and regulations of the institution and its governing board on college properties, including public roads or right-of-ways which are contiguous to or within the perimeter of college facilities or property, and TBR policy 5:01:07:00.
+Campus Police officers have all the police powers necessary to enforce all state laws as well as rules and regulations of the institution and its governing board on college properties, including public roads or right-of-way which are contiguous to or within the perimeter of college facilities or property, and TBR policy 5:01:07:00.

 WORKING RELATIONSHIP WITH LOCAL LAW ENFORCEMENT